FreddeFrallan/Non-Residual-Prompting/README.md

 ![Alt text](Images/overview.png?raw=true "Title")

-The introduction of immensely large causal language models (CLMs) has rejuvenated the interest in open-ended text generation.
-However, controlling the generative process for these Transformer-based models is at large an unsolved problem.
-With Our algorithm we try to solve two different problems:
+This is the official code for the paper [Fine-Grained Controllable Text Generation Using Non-Residual Prompting](https://aclanthology.org/2022.acl-long.471/). \
-- The influence of a prompt decreases with increasing distance, reducing its ability to steer the text generation (see the left upper corner).
+The paper was accepted at ACL-2022, and official reviews and responses can be found at [ACL Reviews.pdf](https://github.com/FreddeFrallan/Non-Residual-Prompting/blob/master/ACL%20Reviews.pdf) \
-- Since hidden states in a CLM depend on states at previous time steps, previous prompt instructions may leak into future prediction (see the right upper corner).
+A short video summary of the work can be found on [Youtube](https://youtu.be/s_rGz3P34KY).

-Our solutions is as well two folded:
+Controlling the generative process for large causal language models is at large an unsolved problem.
+In our approach, we try to move towards a more steerable generation process by enabling high-level prompt instructions at arbitrary time steps.

-- We add a separate language model for prompt instructions that generates positionally invariant hidden states that the generative model can attend to (see the left bottom).
+We introduce a separate language model for the prompt instructions, that generate positionally invariant hidden states.
+This prompt model is then used to steer the generative model.
-- By dividing the generative model into a textual and a non-residual stream, and keeping the textual stream unaffected by the prompt model, we enable multiple prompt instructions without degenerating the generative model’s hidden states (see the right bottom).
+Using non-redisual attention, we keep track of two streams of information in the original generative model.
+Allow us to steer the generative model without leaving any disruptive footprints in its hidden states.

 <!-- GETTING STARTED -->
 ## Getting Started